TheRook/KeypoolRandom/README.md

 /dev/random needs to be fast - this is a provider of entropy to the user and to other kernel subsystems.
 It needs to be always available, safe and fast.

-/dev/urandom on the other hand needs to respect the concern of the user. urandom is short for 'unlimited random' - it has no period, and therefore never repeats.
-Our urandom creates a new entropy pool for each caller-instance that is repopulated upon every iteration, making it truly unlimited, and also entirely opaque to any attacker.
+/dev/urandom on the other hand needs to respect the heightened security concerns of the user. urandom is short for 'unlimited random' - it has no period, and therefore never repeats.
+Our urandom creates a new entropy pool for each caller-instance that is repopulated upon every iteration, making it truly unlimited, and also entirely opaque to any attacker using row-hammer-like bugs to read a global state.

 ### Features
  - Follow NIST security requirements.